 Technology + content = a better research process

-The result is a lost thread where information is elusive, and knowledge is never truly acquired.
-With science becoming more interdisciplinary, the information researchers are retrieving currently doesn’t provide sufficient contextual knowledge for them to make cognitive leaps.
+With science becoming more interdisciplinary, the information researchers are retrieving often doesn’t provide sufficient contextual knowledge to make the connection between the various scientific disciplines.

 Additionally, students require critical foundational knowledge when learning about a new topic, but finding one’s path through a literature search for this knowledge can be overwhelming.
 Simply put, students, educators and scientists need a more natural research workflow, one that is optimized for research, teaching and learning.